AndreaSottana/pdf2emb_nlp/README.md

     │   ├── filenames.json
     │   └── words_to_replace.json
     │
+    ├── scripts            <- Executable scripts are saved here.
+They should be run in the order listed below.
+    │   ├── data_processing_runner.py
+    │   ├── embeddings_runner.py
+    │   └── user_search_runner.py
+    │
-    ├── src                <- Source code for use in this project.
+    ├── pdf2emb_nlp        <- Source code for use in this project.
 See description below for how to use the files.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes pdf2emb_nlp a Python module
     │   │
     │   ├── arrange_text.py
-    │   ├── data_processing_runner.py
     │   ├── embedder.py
-    │   ├── embeddings_runner.py
     │   ├── json_creator.py
     │   ├── logging.yaml
     │   ├── process_user_queries.py